WatadaShingo/tsunami-1d/Python/0README.txt

 	# Input data file #
-	mode.dat_4km_yn: theoretical tsunami mode dispersion relation for a 4km deep ocean of the PREM earth model including the effects of the spatio-temporal change in gravity, water compressibility, and elasticity of the Earth. mode.dat_4km_yn is an output from the mode-tsunami package that is available in GitHub.
+	mode.dat_4km_yn: theoretical tsunami mode dispersion relation for a 4km deep ocean of the PREM Earth model, including the effects of the spatio-temporal change in gravity, water compressibility, and the elasticity of the Earth. mode.dat_4km_yn is an output from the mode-tsunami package that is available in GitHub.

 2. Running Python scripts